FarikoM2/grimm-rice/README.md

-# bspwm
+# grimm-rice
-Rice for BSPWM
+Rice for grimm-rice